MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/security-check-with-attempts/ios/index.md

 }
 ```

-> The implementation of `showPopup` is included in the sample application and not covered here.
+> The implementation of `showPopup` is included in the sample application.

 If the credentials are incorrect, you can expect the framework to call `handleChallenge` again.